Your Future Plans

-The Actuarial Foundation’s Legacy Circle honors and remembers those who include the Foundation in their future plans, whether through a specific bequest in their will, trust, charitable gift annuity, retirement plan or beneficiary of all or a portion of an insurance policy.
+The Actuarial Foundation’s Legacy Circle honors those who include the Foundation in their future plans, whether through a specific bequest in their will, trust, charitable gift annuity, retirement plan, or beneficiary of all or a portion of an insurance policy.
 The Legacy Circle helps us keep our promise to provide the highest quality, innovative math education and financial literacy programs to those we serve.
 Legal and/or financial counsel should be sought when making your plans.

 Meet Our Legacy Circle Members